CMakePP/CMaize/docs/src/building/advanced_building.rst

 Advanced Building
 *****************

-While CMakePP strives to make building a project easy, power users and developers will likely want more control over the project they are building.
+While CMaize strives to make building a project easy, power users and developers will likely want more control over the project they are building.
 This section highlights some advanced build system features.